Eldorado (TV series): Cancellation

-Despite the changes made by Hollingworth to rectify the soap opera's early problems (ratings improved over the course of the series' run), it was claimed that this was not enough to justify its continued production, and incoming controller of BBC1, Alan Yentob, cancelled the programme, which had been commissioned by his predecessor Jonathan Powell.
-Some involved in the programme's production believe that the motives for cancellation were mainly political; they believe that Eldorado was not representative of the more serious image of the BBC that incoming management wished to present, particularly in light of the forthcoming renewal of the BBC Charter.
+Changes made by Hollingworth to rectify the soap's early problems led to a ratings increase, but it was claimed that this was not enough to justify its continued production, and incoming controller of BBC1, Alan Yentob, cancelled the programme, which had been commissioned by his predecessor Jonathan Powell.

-In the UK, Eldorado is remembered as an embarrassing failure for the BBC, and is sometimes used as a byword for any unsuccessful, poorly received or over-hyped television programme.
-It is widely thought that the failure of Eldorado is the reason why the BBC has not attempted to launch a brand new prime-time soap opera from scratch since then, with the corporation opting instead to move established series Casualty and Holby City to year-round production.
+In the UK, Eldorado is remembered as an embarrassing failure for the BBC, with The Guardian billing it "the most famous soap flop of all time".
+Eldorado is sometimes used as a byword for any unsuccessful, poorly received or over-hyped television programme.
+It is widely thought that the failure of the soap is the reason why the BBC has not attempted to launch a brand new fully-networked, prime-time soap opera from scratch since then, with the corporation opting instead to move established series Casualty and Holby City to year-round production.

-The series ended with one of its star characters, Marcus Tandy (Jesse Birdsall), escaping an attempt on his life with his car being blown up, and sailing off into the distance on a boat with his girlfriend Pilar Moreno (Sandra Sandri).
+The series ended with one of its central characters, Marcus Tandy (Jesse Birdsall), escaping an attempt on his life with his car being blown up, and sailing off into the distance on a boat with his girlfriend Pilar Moreno (Sandra Sandri).
 Some viewers noticed that the car that was blown up was not, in fact, the Renault Alpine A610 driven by Marcus, but a thinly disguised much older model, the Triumph TR7.
-The final line of dialogue, delivered by Tandy, was: 'You can't trust anyone these days, can you?'
+The final line of dialogue, delivered by Tandy, was: "You can't trust anyone these days, can you?"

-Shortly after the final episode was transmitted, Adios Eldorado, a compilation video featuring highlights from the series, was released by the BBC.
-On its first week of release, it was the top-selling video in the chart at branches of Woolworths.

 Later years

+Repeat showings

+Eldorado was repeated on UK Gold between 1995 and 1996 and again in 2002.
+Then in July 2021, select episodes of Eldorado became available in the UK on BritBox and later ITVX.
+On 27 January 2025, U&Drama began showing the series.